Manuscript Appraisal Services

 Note: Many agents make an assessment about whether to see a complete manuscript on the basis of a cover letter, synopsis and the first two or three chapters.
 Often they have made the decision within the first couple of pages.

 If you would like to discuss your work in detail, we recommend that you supplement your appraisal with a structured fifty minute consultation.
 (Availability varies.
-Consultations are conducted by phone, through one-to-one meetings or via Zoom or Skype.)
+Consultations are conducted by phone, or via Zoom or Facetime.)